 What is a Digital Marketing Strategy?

-Planning is something we do every day of our lives.
 Whether it’s for our daily routines through weekly tasks or for our businesses, planning is a part of everything we do.
-In planning, we often create a plan of attack, aka “a strategy.”
-When we are putting together something as easy as a family dinner or as extravagant as planning a wedding, we are creating a strategy for how we will be putting these events together.
+In preparation, we often create a plan of attack, aka “a strategy.”
+When we are putting together something as easy as a family dinner or as extravagant as a wedding, we are creating a strategy for how we will be putting these events together.
 So the question remains, why wouldn’t you want to have a strategy for your business?
 Why wouldn’t you want to reach your ideal audience online?
 A digital marketing strategy then can be described as a plan for how you will achieve your overall goals or long-term goals, online.

-At SoVerve Marketing Group, the month of August is one of the busiest and for good reason.
-It is the month where over 90% of our small business clients are in deep preparation for Quarter Four.
+At SoVerve Marketing Group, the month of August is one of the busiest and for a good reason.
+It is the month where over 90% of our small business clients are in in-depth preparation for Quarter Four.
 It is also the month that is reserved exclusively for the conversation of strategy.
-This is the month that is we utilize to educate all of our community members on the importance of a digital marketing strategy and how the implementation of one is important to the success of your business goals.
+This is the month that we utilize to educate all of our community members on the importance of a digital marketing strategy and how the implementation of one is essential to the success of your business goals.

 Why Strategies Matter

 Business executives, entrepreneurs, and individuals use digital marketing strategies as part of their digital marketing efforts to build their brands, build trust, and relate to their audience.
-This is why you always want to be a step ahead of your competitors, constantly evolving and constantly innovating your services menu or product line.
-A popular quote by Michael E. Porter reads:The essence of strategy is choosing what not to do. - Michael E. PorterClick To Tweet
+This is why you always want to be a step ahead of your competitors, continually evolving and continuously innovating your services menu or product line.
+A famous quote by Michael E. Porter reads:The essence of strategy is choosing what not to do. - Michael E. PorterClick To Tweet

 Three Key Factors To Consider